natalyineu/blinkly3/README.md

-# Ad Generator
+# AdRocket - Next.js

-A modern React application that generates ad copy and banner previews using AI insights.
+A modern Next.js application that generates ad copy and banner previews using AI insights.

 ## Features